 6. Makes talking about money with your family easier

-Talking to your family about when you need to tighten the purse strings and when to spend helps keep them know what's happening with the family finances.
+Talking to your family about when you need to tighten the purse strings and when to spend helps let them know what's happening with the family finances.
 This should help the entire family work together when it comes to healthy spending.

 7. Shows you where money issues are likely to come from